ektasaini/A2-calculator/Subtraction.md

   Then I see "subtracted fraction" with no common factor in numerator and denominator form as the result

-## Scenario: Subtraction of "decimal number" from "decimal number"
+## Scenario: Subtraction of decimal numbers

   Given The calculator is on